asmdrk/CaloriesMacros.Tracker/README.md

 control what you eat on a day-to-day basis.
 Thus, making an application which helps you do that is not only a fun project, but also something that I can use in my life!

-## User Stories
-- I want to be able to add food items I've eaten and their nutritional information to the tracker.

-- I want to be able to view the total nutritional information for all the items I have entered.

-- I want to be able to have a calorie limit, and have the ability to change it.

-- I want to be able to know when I have reached my calorie limit, or how many calories I have left for the day.

-- I want to be able to save the nutritional info I have entered into the application.

-- I want to be able to load the nutritional info that I have entered into the application.

 ## Functionality
 - Can Track the users total Calorie count for the day, along with the associated carbohydrate, fat and protein levels.
+- You can enter a calorie limit, and the program will inform you once you reach or pass it.
+- You cann see how many calories you have left for the day.
 - Can save and load entered food items.
 - There is a GUI and a terminal implementation.